 NOTICE: This is not a general solicitation or an offer to sell specific securities.

-As an apartment syndicator, I locate and structure investment opportunities in the multi-family residential space.
+As an apartment syndicator, Source Capital locates, structures, and executes investment opportunities in the multi-family residential space.
 We target mid to high-teen IRR returns to partners.
-If you meet the qualifications for investing put forth by the SEC, you may have an opportunity to participate.
+If you meet the qualifications for investing you may have an opportunity to participate.

 Typical Entity Structure